shanekrusen/bescoth-norichach/_articles/lathuv.md

 **In Practice:**

-In Bescoth Norichach, *Latobius* (GhA: *Lathov*) will be a god similar to *Belinos*, of particualr interest to the Latobici.
+In Bescoth Norichach, *Latobius* (GhA: *Lâthuv*) will be a god similar to *Belinos*, of particualr interest to the Latobici.
 He will oversee elements of healing, the solar cult, the water cult, of a *psychopomp*, and of combat.
 In this interpretation, he will be of particular interest for *Bes'nerth Nhorichach* or Norican athletic cult.

 **_Interpretatio:_**